 Cantine Aperte (or Open Wine cellars) has become a popular event in Italy, that mixes passion for wine and the landscape that produces it.
 All around Tuscany wineries and cellars will open their doors to wine enthusiasts, so it’s a perfect time to join in and visit your favourite spots in the Chianti, or Montalcino in the Val d’Orcia, where the famous Brunello wine is produced.
 You’ll be able to explore rooms that are usually kept hidden, discover the secrets of ancient wineries and savour some excellent wines.

 An event that’s designed to delight every wine lover, and dedicated to Chianti.
 In the scenic town of Radda in Chianti Local producers will be offering up their glorious nectars for tasting, just buy yourself a tasting glass and get lost in the sea of choice.
-In this part of the world everything related to wine is taken very seriously indeed, during ‘Radda nel Bicchere’ there are various events and meetings dedicated to the different aspects of wine production (full program: official site).
+In this part of the world everything related to wine is taken very seriously indeed, during ‘Radda nel Bicchere’ (that is usually on at the end of May-beginning of June) there are various events and meetings dedicated to the different aspects of wine production (full program: official site).

 Wine Tasting Tours